aws/aws-cdk/packages/@aws-cdk-containers/ecs-service-extensions/README.md

 ## Queue Extension

-This service extension creates a default SQS Queue `eventsQueue` for the service (if not provided) and accepts a list of `ISubscribable` objects that the `eventsQueue` can subscribe to.
+This service extension creates a default SQS Queue `eventsQueue` for the service (if not provided) and optionally also accepts list of `ISubscribable` objects that the `eventsQueue` can subscribe to.
 The service extension creates the subscriptions and sets up permissions for the service to consume messages from the SQS Queue.

 ### Setting up SNS Topic Subscriptions for SQS Queues